Loading Events

 The term Passover refers to the tenth plague in Egypt, when God struck down the firstborn of Pharaoh and the Egyptians.
 However, He passed over the homes of the Israelites that were marked with the blood of a sacrificial lamb.

-Passover begins on the 15th day of the Hebrew month of Nisan (usually in March or April) and lasts for seven days.
+Passover begins on the 14th day of the Hebrew month of Nisan (usually in March or April) and lasts for eight days.
 It stands as a foundational event for the nation of Israel and remains a central theological symbol for Patriarchist Abrahamic Believers, Christians, and all who believe in the Messiah.
+After feast, they will celebrate The Feast of Unleavened Bread (Exodus 12:15:20, 13:3–7): “No leaven shall be eaten . . .
+For seven days you shall eat unleavened bread .

 The primary account of Passover appears in the Book of Exodus, where God established it as a lasting ordinance for His people.